 Please use our tyre-size search facility to find the right tyres for your vehicle.
 Thank you!

 As a general rule of thumb, winter tyres should be mounted as soon as the temperatures drop below 7 °C. It is known that winters in the UK tend to be mild, which is why winter tyres aren't a legal requirement but even such winters can be unpredictable and one should be ready for all the possible scenarios on the road.
 Having a lot of rain during the year can result in having ice-covered roads during winter months.
 That's when you could really use a set of winter tyres that are reliable.
 And with all sorts of unexpected weather conditions like blizzards that started happening in recent years, one can never be sure what kind of weather is on our hands the next day.
-To be sure that your winter tyres and even all season tyres are fit for driving in harsh winter conditions, make sure they have the M+S symbol engraved on the sidewall.
+For such conditions, you need excellent grip in snow and to achieve that you need winter tyres.
+To be sure that your winter tyres and even all season tyres are fit for driving in harsh winter conditions, make sure they have the M+S symbol engraved on the sidewall as well as the snowflake marking.
 You can find a wide range of such tyres on tyres-guru.co.uk swiftly and with style.
 Our search tool lets you filter the results of your inquiry to the smallest detail.
 You can choose to see only tyres with a rating higher than 4/5 stars, you can choose to display run flat tyres only, or reinforced ones, or only tyres with rim protection.
-Naturally, standard filters, like displaying a specific tyre size and brand only are there as well.
+Naturally, standard filters, like displaying a specific tyre size and the brand only are there as well.
+TThe selection is immense - winter and summer tyres, all season tyres, tyres for different vehicles, accessories, you name it.

-Fitting winter tyres has been made easier than ever.
+Fitting winter tyres in the UK has been made easier than ever.
 We work with over 2000 fitting stations all over the UK, so all you have to do is choose the closest and we'll send the tyres there.
 If you order two or more tyres, we won't charge the shipping.

 Because of the specific tread pattern described above, winter tyres remove water as efficiently, which is something a driver from Britain should really take into account when buying tyres online.
 We'd like to recommend a stand-out manufacturer when it comes to fighting rain - Uniroyal "the rain tyre".
-Check out the reviews and see why is this brand prides itself for being one of the best sellers of tyres in the UK.
+Check out the reviews and see why is this brand prides itself for being one of the best sellers of tyres in the UK, especially when driving in wet conditions.

 Prices include VAT and delivery within mainland UK (excl.
 Scottish Highlands).